 Interest rate risk can be either fair value interest rate risk or cash flow interest rate risk.
 Fair value interest rate risk is the risk of changes in fair values of fixed interest bearing financial assets or borrowings because of fluctuations in the interest rates, if such assets/ borrowings are measured at fair value through profit or loss.
-Cash flow interest rate risk is the risk that the future cash flows of floating interest bearing borrowings will fluctuate because of the exposure of the Company to change in interest rate at end of the reporting periods are as follows:
+Cash flow interest rate risk is the risk that the future cash flows of floating interest bearing borrowings will fluctuate because of fluctuations in the interest rates.

-Interest rate risk exposure
+luterest rate risk exposure